vocarista/subspace-backend/readme.md

 ### Server Initialization

 - The server is initialized to listen on a specified port (default is 3000).
-- A ping request is sent to an external server at regular intervals to keep it active.
+- A ping request is sent to this server at regular intervals to keep it active.

 ## Running the Application